 The graduate-level courses must be approved by Rackham (appear on Wolverine Access), and the courses must be approved by the Weinberg Institute for Cognitive Science Executive Committee.

-To petition for a graduate-level course to count towards the Cognitive Science Graduate Certificate Program, please complete the Class Petition Google Form found on the Graduate Certificate Application Process page.
+To petition for a graduate-level course to count towards the Cognitive Science Graduate Certificate Program, please complete the Class Petition Form found on the Course Petition Page.